Bathroom Sink Drain Repair: Common Problems & DIY Solutions

 DIY Repair Costs

 Tackling bathroom sink drain repairs yourself saves significant money on labor.
-Basic tools like adjustable pliers, a bucket, and rubber gloves cost $15-$30 if you don't already own them.
-Drain cleaning supplies such as baking soda, vinegar, and drain snakes run $5-$20.
-A complete drain assembly replacement kit costs $20-$100 depending on material quality.
+Basic tools like adjustable pliers, a bucket, and rubber gloves cost $15 to $30 if you don't already own them.
+Drain cleaning supplies such as baking soda, vinegar, enzyme cleaners, and a hand snake run $5 to $25.
+A complete drain assembly replacement kit costs $15 to $100 depending on material quality.

-Your total DIY investment typically ranges from $20-$100 for most repairs, with the primary expense being replacement parts if needed.
-The time investment is usually 1-2 hours for a complete repair or replacement.
-Compare this to professional costs to determine whether DIY makes financial sense for your situation.
+Your total DIY investment typically ranges from $20 to $100 for most repairs, with the primary expense being replacement parts if needed.
+The time investment is usually 1 to 2 hours for a complete repair or replacement.

 Professional Plumber Costs